10 Best Herbal Essential Oils For Cough

 thymus vulgaris essential oil

-Thymus vulgaris, commonly known as thyme, is a popular herb used in the production of essential oils that are often valued for their antimicrobial and expectorant properties.
+Thymus vulgaris, commonly known as thyme, is a popular herb used in traditional medicine for its potent essential oils, which are widely recognized for their ability to alleviate symptoms of cough.

 zingiber officinale essential oil

-However, it is important to consult a healthcare professional before using these oils, especially for individuals with allergies or underlying health conditions.
+However, it is important to consult a healthcare professional before using essential oils, especially for individuals with underlying health conditions or allergies.

 5. Mentha piperita